 - Hip Abduction – Lie on your left or right side with your legs stacked.
 Bend the bottom leg.
 Straighten the top leg but do not lock the knee.
 Raise to 45 degrees.
 Hold 5 seconds.
 Lower and relax briefly.
 Repeat.
 Do 10 -15 repetitions per leg.

 Strengthening the muscles around the knee is a proven way to relieve joint pain.
 Proper exercise is what helps the knee not just to get stronger but become more flexible.
 A knee sleeve will give support as you work along hte road to recovery.
-Consistently following these 7 knee exercises will relieve you of your knee joint pain in no time!
+Consistently following these 7 exercises to strengthen your knees will relieve you of your joint pain in no time!

 For more information on our Copper Compression Knee Sleeve, Click Here!